-Note: This page contains information about the side effects of triamcinolone topical.
-Some of the dosage forms included on this document may not apply to the brand name Flutex.
+Note: This document contains side effect information about triamcinolone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Flutex.

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray.

-In addition to its needed effects, some unwanted effects may be caused by triamcinolone topical (the active ingredient contained in Flutex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, triamcinolone topical (the active ingredient contained in Flutex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.